 I tried creating boundaries but it just didn’t work.
 I finally realized it had to end.
 All of it.
 I could no longer allow the members of my family (there’s drama and trauma with more than just my parents) to negatively affect my well-being and I damn sure wouldn’t let them negatively affect my child’s.

-So I cut ties with everyone in my family except three cousins.
+So I went no contact with everyone in my family except three cousins.

 Growing Emotions